 Extending the validity of Parkmuseerne tickets

-All six park museums adhere to the Danish authorities’ recommendations regarding the coronavirus.
-The period of validity of Parkmuseerne tickets purchased before April 1st, 2020 will be extended 3 months.
-The extended validity derives from the museum closing period last spring.
+All six park museums adhere to the Danish authorities’ recommendations regarding the coronavirus and will close temporarily from December 9, 2020 to January 3, 2021.
+The period of validity of Parkmuseerne tickets will be extended accordingly.
+Tickets purchased before April 1st, 2020 have already been extended 3 months due to the museum closing period last spring.
 More information will follow on www.parkmuseerne.dk

 Parkmuseerne is a district of six museums in the center of Copenhagen: the David Collection, the Workers Museum, the Hirschsprung Collection, Rosenborg Castle, SMK – the National Gallery of Denmark, and the Natural History Museum of Denmark.